solaoi/broly/README.md

 ## Affinity

-broly's JSON Format is compatible with [co-metub](https://github.com/solaoi/co-metub).
+Broly's JSON Format is compatible with [co-metub](https://github.com/solaoi/co-metub).

 [co-metub](https://github.com/solaoi/co-metub) is a GUI tool to manage stubs and export stubs in JSON Format.